iotifiedBigYus/mustapekka/diary.md

 ## Sam, 17.7.24

 Got the a star algorithm to work with the dog pathfinding, but it gets really slow when it does not find a path.
 Might tweak it so that it searches only for the next best move, not the whole path.
 Before that I need the dog to jump and look good doing so.

+The game now remembers what cells it has cleared and resets before he next level is initialized.

+Tried making the camera follow the player exactly, but it didnt feel as nice as the current movement.